Belva Davis: Journalism career

 Davis worked for KNEW, an AM radio station located in Oakland, as an announcer in 1966.
-She became the first female African American television journalist on the West Coast when she was hired by KPIX-TV, the CBS affiliate based in San Francisco, in 1966.
-She spent the next three decades working for KPIX, becoming an anchorwoman in 1970, and a few years later moved to the local NBC affiliate, KRON-TV.
+She became the first female African-American television journalist on the West Coast when she was hired by KPIX-TV, the CBS affiliate based in San Francisco, in 1966.
+She spent the next three decades working in Bay Area television, first for KPIX (becoming an anchorwoman in 1970), and a few years later moved to what was then the local NBC affiliate, KRON-TV.
 Stories she covered include the Berkeley riots of the Free Speech Movement, the Black Panthers, the mass suicide-murder at Jonestown, the Moscone–Milk assassinations, the AIDS and crack epidemics, and the 1998 United States embassy bombing in Tanzania.

 Davis was highly regarded for her coverage of politics and issues of race and gender, as well as her calm demeanor.
 Rita Williams, a reporter for KTVU, said "Belva knew instinctively how to keep everyone in check.
 Amid all these prima donnas, she had so much class, so much presence, so much intuition.
 Belva has always been the grande dame."

 Her autobiography, entitled Never in My Wildest Dreams: A Black Woman's Life in Journalism, was published in 2010.
-In the foreword he contributed for her 2010 autobiography, Bill Cosby wrote she also had symbolic value to the African American television audience, as "someone who sustained us, who made us proud."
+In the foreword, Bill Cosby wrote that she had symbolic value to the African-American television audience, as "someone who sustained us, who made us proud."
 He wrote that "We looked forward to seeing her prove the stereotypical ugliness of those days to be wrong."